 Kids want convenience--and many of them aren't old enough to cook up their favorite foods yet, either.
 Whether they're coming in hungry after a long day at school or looking for something to much on, they're more likely to reach for whatever prepackaged snack is handy than they are to go digging for something healthy.
 When you stock your kitchen, make sure you stock it with plenty of healthy options.
 Apples, bananas, and grapes are easy to keep close at hand, while applesauce pouches, cheese sticks, raisins, and nuts make great snacks when your family is on the go.

 #7: Talk about why healthy eating is important.

 Even in a child already struggling with obesity, the focus of healthy eating should not be weight loss.
 Instead, teach kids about how healthy foods provide them with the energy they need to handle their tasks throughout the day.
 Discuss how healthy foods can help prevent them from getting sick, and what unhealthy foods can do to their bodies--not just increasing fat, but also leaving them slow and sluggish, creating blood sugar spikes and valleys, and increasing the risks of certain types of illness.
 Make a healthy a diet a priority in your home, not just for the kids, but for the entire family.
 Of course, it's important to keep in mind that kids will take in what they see as well as what they hear, so model healthy eating for the entire family.
 Try to avoid restricting food quantity unless your child has a genuine problem that needs to be addressed by a doctor; instead, provide open access to healthy foods, and teach your child to listen to their body.

 Are you struggling to set the example you want to set for your child, including remaining at a healthy weight yourself?
-We can help. today to learn more about the range of surgical weight loss options that can help give you a fresh start and set you on the right path so that you can set a better example for your children.
+We can help.
+Contact us today to learn more about the range of surgical weight loss options that can help give you a fresh start and set you on the right path so that you can set a better example for your children.